 Is there a fear that people will notice that you are anxious because of your pervasive sweating, blushing, talking, etc.

 Do you worry that you will be humiliated by your actions

 Do you go to great lengths to avoid participating?

 Have you experienced a panic attack, which looks like Chest pain,”Jelly” legs,Trembling or shaking, Pounding heart, Sweating

 Although the questions listed above are not comprehensive it gives you a rough idea of what to look for.
 If you believe that you are suffering from social anxiety contact and psychotherapist who can help you overcome your fears.
 Cognitive Behavioral Therapy has been proven to be effective however other modalities can be used to uncover the root cause of anxiety and reinforce new coping tools.
-With a successful therapeutic interventions you will not only eliminate social anxiety but gain confidence and ability to navigate social situations more effortlessly.
+Successful therapeutic interventions will not only help in overcoming social anxiety but also help you gain confidence and the ability to navigate social situations more effortlessly.

 Comprehensive cognitive – behavioral therapy begins by disrupting irrational thoughts and believes and replacing them with rational thoughts and believes.
 This is primarily done by helping client notice automatic negative thoughts and purposefully restating them as neutral statements.
 Switching negative to positive is too drastic and can result in frustration.
 Going from negative to neutral is more manageable.
 Consistency is key – transforming negative to neutral must be practiced to become organic.
 Because thoughts create feelings and feelings set the perspective of how we perceive the world and us in it, it is important to first change thoughts and then address feelings.